-All candidates for safety-sensitive positions are required to submit to drug testing after an offer of B. employment is made and prior to final selection.
+A. All candidates for safety-sensitive positions are required to submit to drug testing after an offer of employment is made and prior to final selection.

-Agencies that require employees in safety-sensitive positions to undergo regular physical C. examinations shall require such employees to undergo drug testing as part of those physical examinations.
+B. Agencies that require employees in safety-sensitive positions to undergo regular physical examinations shall require such employees to undergo drug testing as part of those physical examinations.

-Agencies shall require employees to undergo drug, alcohol testing or both if the agency has a D. reasonable suspicion that the employee has committed drug or alcohol abuse based on, but not limited to:
+C. Agencies shall require employees to undergo drug testing, alcohol testing or both if the agency has a reasonable suspicion that the employee is under the influence of has committed drugs or alcohol abuse based on, but not limited to:

-direct observation of the physical symptoms or manifestations of being under the (1) influence of a drug or alcohol while on duty; such symptoms may include, but are not limited to liquor on breath, slurred speech, unsteady walk, or impaired coordination; or direct observation of the use or possession of drugs or drug paraphernalia, or the use of (2) alcohol while on duty.
+(1) direct observation of the physical symptoms or manifestations of being under the influence of a drug or alcohol while on duty; such symptoms may include, but are not limited to liquor on breath, slurred speech, unsteady walk, or impaired coordination; or

+(2) direct observation of the use or possession of drugs or drug paraphernalia, or the use of alcohol while on duty.

-An employee shall submit to a reasonable suspicion drug or alcohol test provided the requesting E. supervisor has secured the next level supervisor's approval, unless the requesting supervisor is the agency head.
+D. An employee shall submit to a reasonable suspicion drug or alcohol test provided the requesting supervisor has secured the next level supervisor's approval, unless the requesting supervisor is the agency head.
 The requesting supervisor shall prepare a contemporaneous memorandum outlining the details leading up to the reasonable suspicion drug or alcohol test.
 The memorandum shall be submitted to the substance abuse coordinator within 24 hours of the request for testing.